SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Once the name of a generic is bound, any reference to that name refers to that generic.
 Two generics of different names are independent, even if they may be filled by the same concrete type at runtime.
 It may sometimes seem like a generic is being bound twice when it's actually being used the second time.
-E.g. impl<T> SomeStruct<T> is saying that you're implementing SomeStruct such that SomeStruct's generic <T> (second mention) satisfies being any type <T> (first mention), which is of course not particularly informative, and would be equivalent to impl SomeStruct<T>, if that were possible.
+E.g. impl‹T› SomeStruct‹T› is saying that you're implementing SomeStruct such that SomeStruct's generic ‹T› (second mention) satisfies being any type ‹T› (first mention), which is of course not particularly informative, and would be equivalent to impl SomeStruct‹T›, if that were possible.
-Binding <T> via the `impl` already allows one to do more interesting things. e.g. `impl<T: Copy> SomeStruct<T, T>` for a `SomeStruct<T, U>` is saying that you're implementing this for all SomeStructs whose type parameters are of the same type which implements copy.
+Binding ‹T› via the `impl` already allows one to do more interesting things. e.g. `impl<T: Copy> SomeStruct<T, T>` for a `SomeStruct<T, U>` is saying that you're implementing this for all SomeStructs whose type parameters are of the same type which implements copy.

 #### constrainment